mehulagg/gitlab_test/doc/development/documentation/styleguide.md

 ### GitLab issues

 The documentation can include information about known bugs or future features.
-When you're writing about a known issue, use this boilerplate text:
+When you're writing about a GitLab issue, use this boilerplate text:

 ```markdown
 <Description of issue>.
 Follow [this issue](<link>) for details.